Connect with others who understand.

 Blood Sugar Levels

 One of the most common causes of fatigue in people with diabetes is unregulated blood sugar levels (blood glucose levels).
-People with both type 1 diabetes and type 2 diabetes (diabetes mellitus) deal with fluctuating levels, which are often managed with insulin.
-High blood sugar levels (hyperglycemia) and low blood sugar levels (hypoglycemia) have been found to contribute to fatigue, along with decreased cognition and mood changes.
+People with type 1 diabetes and type 2 diabetes (diabetes mellitus) often deal with these changes.
+In severe cases, people with severe blood sugar swings are said to have brittle diabetes, which is linked to frequent hospitalizations.

 Underlying Medical Conditions